segmentio/atlantis/runatlantis.io/docs/terraform-cloud.md

 ### Getting Started
 To use Atlantis with Terraform Cloud Remote Operations or Terraform Enterprise, you need to:
 1. Migrate your state to Terraform Cloud/Enterprise.
-See [Migrating State from Terraform Open Source](https://www.terraform.io/docs/enterprise/migrate/index.html)
+See [Migrating State from Local Terraform](https://www.terraform.io/docs/cloud/migrate/index.html)
 1. Update any projects that are referencing the state you migrated to use the new location
 1. [Generate a Terraform Cloud/Enterprise Token](#generating-a-terraform-cloud-enterprise-token)
 1. [Pass the token to Atlantis](#passing-the-token-to-atlantis)